calbach/api-client-javascript/README.md

 [Google's javascript client library](https://developers.google.com/api-client-library/javascript/).

 The file contains some simple html construction based on the `genePanels` json variable.
-It then uses the js API to search variants and lookup genotype information for a callset.
+It then uses the [Genomics API](http://developers.google.com/genomics) to search variants and lookup genotype information for a callset.

 The `Authorization handlers` at the very bottom of the file would be the easiest to reuse in a different javascript integration.